kwalczak80/Speedy-cars/README.md

 - Create a Procfile web: gunicorn speedy_cars.wsgi
 - When development is complete change the debug setting to: DEBUG = False in settings.py
 - In Heroku settings, delete the config vars for DISABLE_COLLECTSTATIC = 1

+### Forking the GitHub Repository

+By forking the GitHub Repository you will be able to make a copy of the original repository on your own GitHub account allowing you to view and/or make changes without affecting the original repository by using the following steps:

+- Log in to GitHub and locate the GitHub Repository
+- At the top of the Repository (not top of page) just above the "Settings" button on the menu, locate the "Fork" button.
+- You should now have a copy of the original repository in your GitHub account.

 ## Credits